-End of Life Care (refer to Collaborative Care Plan) ☐ Revisit Advance Care Planning • Ensure the patient has determined who will be their Substitute Decision Maker (SDM) • Ensure the patient has communicated to the SDM his/her wishes, values and beliefs to help guide that SDM in future decision making ☐ Discuss and document goals of care with patient and family Assess and address patient and family's information needs and understanding of the disease, address gaps between reality and expectation, foster realistic hope and provide opportunity to explore prognosis and life expectancy, and preparedness for death • Introduce patient and family to resources in community (e.g., day hospice programs) Triggers that Screen, Assess. ☐ Develop a plan of treatment and obtain consent suggest patients Pathway Map Target Plan.
-Manage Determine who the person wants to include in the decision making process (e.g., substitute decision maker if the person is incapable) are nearing the and Follow-Up Population: Develop a plan of treatment related to disease management that takes into account the person's values and mutually determined goals of care last few months Obtain consent from the capable person or the substitute decision maker if the person is incapable for an end-of-life plan of treatment that includes: Individuals with cancer and weeks of life - Setting for care approaching end of life, and their - Resuscitation status families. - Having, withholding and or withdrawing treatments (e.g. lab tests, medications, etc.) ECOG/Patient-While this section of the pathway ECOG/PRFS = 4 ☐ Screen for specific end of life psychosocial issues map is focused on the care End of Life Care OR Specific examples of psychological needs include: anticipatory grief, past trauma or losses, preparing children (young children, adolescents, young delivered at the end of life, the planning and PPS ≤ 30 adults), quardianship of children, death anxiety palliative care approach begins implementation Declining Consider referral to available resources and/or specialized services much earlier on in the illness Collaboration and performance trajectory. consultation status/functional ☐ Identify patients who could benefit from specialized palliative care services (consultation or transfer) Refer to Screen, Assess & Plan between ability Discuss referral with patients and family within the Psychosocial & specialist-level Gold Standards Palliative Care Pathway Map care teams and ☐ Proactively develop and implement a plan for expected death Framework primary care indicators of high Explore place-of-death preferences and assess whether this is realistic teams mortality risk • Explore the potential settings of dying and the resources required (e.g., home, residential hospice, palliative care unit, long term care or nursing home) Anticipate/Plan for pain & symptom management medications and consider a Symptom Response Kit (SRK) for unexpected pain & symptom Preparation and support for family to manage Discuss emergency plans with patient and family (who to call if emergency in the home or long-term-care or retirement home) ☐ Home care planning • Connect with Home and Community Care early (not just for last 2-4 weeks) Ensure resources and elements in place Consider a Symptom Response Kit (SRK) with access to pain, dyspnea and delirium medication

-Identify family members at risk for abnormal/complicated grieving and connect them proactively with bereavement resources
+End of Life Care Revisit Advance Care Planning Ensure the patient has determined who will be their Substitute Decision Maker (SDM) Ensure the patient has communicated to the SDM his/her wishes, values and beliefs to help guide that SDM in future decision making Discuss and document goals of care with patient and family Assess and address patient and family's information needs and understanding of the disease, address gaps between reality and expectation, foster realistic hope and provide opportunity to explore prognosis and life expectancy, and preparedness for death Introduce patient and family to resources in community (e.g., day hospice programs) Develop a plan of treatment and obtain consent Determine who the person wants to include in the decision making process (e.g., substitute decision maker if the person is incapable) Develop a plan of treatment related to disease management that takes into account the person's values and mutually determined goals of care Obtain consent from the capable person or the substitute decision maker if the person is incapable for an end-of-life plan of treatment that includes: Setting for care Resuscitation status Having, withholding and or withdrawing treatments (e.g. lab tests, medications, etc.) Screen for specific end of life psychosocial issues Specific examples of psychological needs include: anticipatory grief, past trauma or losses, preparing children (young children, adolescents, young adults), guardianship of children, death anxiety Consider referral to available resources and/or specialized services Identify patients who could benefit from specialized palliative care services (consultation or transfer) Discuss referral with patients and family Proactively develop and implement a plan for expected death Explore place-of-death preferences and assess whether this is realistic Explore the potential settings of dying and the resources required (e.g., home, residential hospice, palliative care unit, long term care or nursing home) Anticipate/Plan for pain & symptom management medications and consider a Symptom Response Kit (SRK) for unexpected pain & symptom management Preparation and support for family to manage Discuss emergency plans with patient and family (who to call if emergency in the home or long-term-care or retirement home) Home care planning Connect with Home and Community Care early (not just for last 2-4 weeks) Ensure resources and elements in place Consider a Symptom Response Kit (SRK) with access to pain, dyspnea and delirium medication Identify family members at risk for abnormal/complicated grieving and connect them proactively with bereavement resources

 The pathway map is intended to be used for informational purposes only.
 The pathway map is not intended to constitute or be a substitute for medical advice and should not be relied upon in any such regard.
-Further, all pathway maps are subject to clinical judgment and actual practice patterns may not follow the proposed steps set out in the pathway map.
+Further, all pathway maps are subject to clinical judgment and actual practice patherns may not follow the proposed steps set out in the pathway map.
 In the situation where the reader is not a healthcare provider, the reader should always consult a healthcare provider if he/she has any questions regarding the information in the pathway map.
-The information in the pathway map does not create a physician-patient relationship between Cancer Care Ontario (CCO) and the reader.
+The information in the pathway map does not create a physician-patient relationship between Cancer Care Ontario (CCO) and the